Blueberry Lemon Buttermilk Muffins

 Fill your morning and kitchen with the wonderful aroma of blueberry lemon buttermilk muffins.
-There’s something super special, warm and comforting to be baking muffins in the morning and sharing it with everyone for a special breakfast.
+There’s something super special when you bake in the morning.
+The warm and comforting to be baking muffins in the morning and sharing it with everyone for a special breakfast is wonderful.
 Wether it be breakfast, brunch or any morning occasion when you want to share something special, blueberry muffins are always loved.
 And to make it even more special, we’ve added flavors of lemon and richness of buttermilk to make these cupcakes fabulous.

 Drool over the video of these muffins!

 The crumb and texture of these cupcakes are fantastic because they’re adapted from our Very Berry Buttermilk Breakfast Cake.
 This latest recipe for blueberry lemon muffins are easy and the muffins are super moist and tender.
 They’re not dry at all and the fresh blueberries that are baked and cooked in the batter make breaking the muffins in half even more special!
 It’s exciting to see how many blueberries landed in each muffin.